Taylor Swift named Billboard's Woman of the Year for second time

 Swift is the best-selling digital music artist of all time, according to the magazine.

-She will be honoured in December with the award at Billboard's annual Women in Music event in New York.
+She will be honored in December with the award at Billboard's annual Women in Music event in New York.

 (Reporting by Eric Kelsey; Editing by Patricia Reaney and Marguerita Choy)